Use of AI

 Position on use of AI

 I am not 100% opposed to using AI tooling when it comes to developing code.
-I am concerned about how those tools are created, I am concerned about how those tools are controlled, I am concerned about the skills and attention to detail of some of those who employ those tools.
+I am concerned about how those tools are created; I am concerned about how they are controlled; and I am concerned about the skills and attention to detail of some of those who employ them.

 I am, as with so many aspects of the industry I've worked in since 1989, concerned about how we use new technologies in general.